ssunku99/Predicting-and-Optimizing-Retail-sales-performance-using-schema-Agnostic-Machine-learning-Approach/README.md

 Practicum project for MS Data Science at Regis University.

-I built a pipeline that takes any retail sales CSV, figures out which columns are dates/sales/categories on its own, and runs forecasting + regression + anomaly detection without the user needing to rename anything.
+I created a pipeline that takes any retail sales CSV, figures out which of these columns are dates/sales/categories on its own, and runs forecasting + regression + anomaly detection without the user having to rename anything.

 ## What's in here